 store her backups on yours (see home/small office network

 backup for details).
-The Professional ABE edition allows you to select any shared
+The Professional Backup Tool edition allows you to select any shared

 network resource with the write permission as a storage devise.
 With the Standard edition